reedes/vim-quotable/README.markdown

   nmap <silent> <leader>qq :QuotableEducateToggle<cr>
   ```

+### Educate levels

-The educate quotes feature has three operating levels: ‘off’(0), ‘smart’(1) and
+The educate quotes feature has three levels of functionality: ‘off’(0),
-‘smarter’(2, the default) which you can configure with a global variable in
+‘smart’(1) and ‘smarter’(2) which can be configured with a global variable in
 your `.vimrc`:

   ```vim